kenplusplus/tdx-tools/doc/check_memory_encryption.md

 #### 1. Launch a non-TD VM

-`nokaslr` should be appended to VM's kernel command line to disable kernal randomization.
+`nokaslr` should be appended to VM kernel command line to disable kernel randomization.
 And a qemu monitor shell with telnet should also be created.

 The `qemu-kvm` command is like: